MiniValine/AWESOME-MiniValine/README.md

 #### Themes Using MiniValine

-* [Stun](https://github.com/liuyib/hexo-theme-stun): A beautiful theme for Hexo.
 * [Matery](https://github.com/blinkfox/hexo-theme-matery): A beautiful hexo blog theme with material design and responsive design.
-* [Maupassant](https://github.com/tufu9441/maupassant-hexo): A simple Hexo template with great performance on different devices, ported from a Typecho theme by Cho, forked and modified from icylogic.
 * [Volantis](https://github.com/xaoxuu/hexo-theme-volantis): A Wonderful Theme for Hexo.
 * [Yun](https://github.com/YunYouJun/hexo-theme-yun): A fast & light & lovely theme for Hexo.
 * [Ayer](https://github.com/Shen-Yu/hexo-theme-ayer): A clean and elegant theme for Hexo, also fast, powerful and responsive.